ALib C++ Library

 A human being imagines a "point in time" to be the combination of a calendar data and a clock time.
 However, calendar dates and clock times rely on very complicated definitions, if local time zones, daylight-savings, leap years, or even different calendar schemes are considered.

 Therefore, it is much less complex to define a "point in time" as the number of time units passed since another point in time.
 Here, this other point in time is the single static reference for all other values.
 This simple schematic allows very efficient arithmetic operations and comparisons.
-The only challenge is to convert such simple point in times to the complex, human readable calendar and clock values, in the case this is needed.
+The only challenge is to convert such simple point in times to the complex, human-readable calendar and clock values, in the case this is needed.

 Class TimePointBase provides an "abstract", templated base type for such time points that store values that represent the difference in respect to a reference point in time.
 The class provides inner type Duration which represents the difference of two values of the type and offers an extensive set of methods and operators to work with values of itself and that inner type.